 In marketing and business, if you don’t know your audience, you’ll never be able to serve them properly.
 That means you aren’t going to succeed unless you know why they’re coming and why they’re here.

 When you look at the self-reflection exercises in your CrossFit Affiliate Handbook, you’ll notice that they all follow a similar theme.
-They’re trying to get you to understand even more about why you became a gym owner, and to help you assess what you need to do to become a better leader.
+They’re trying to get you to understand even more about why you became a gym owner to begin with, and to help you assess what you need to do to become a better leader.

 We are all works in progress, and this handbook lets you breathe a little and use these exercises to turn you into a great CrossFit gym owner.